-Multi-family/Commercial Mechanical and Plumbing Permits: a Plan Review is required.
+Multi-family/Commercial Mechanical and Plumbing Permits: A separate Plan Review & Permit Fees is required.

 If work is being done in a leased commercial space, the landlord must provide written approval acknowledging the scope of work to be done at the time of building permit submittal.